A new Android banking trojan can stay connected with its command & control servers, even after infected devices have gone dormant.

 With that in mind, users should maintain an up-to-date anti-virus solution on their devices and should never click on suspicious links or email attachments.

-You should also be on the lookout for apps that request (an inordinate amount of) permissions that don’t coincide with their advertised functions, i.e. “Chrome” asking for to be placed on the Battery Optimization exceptions whitelist.
+You should also be on the lookout for apps that request (an inordinate amount of) permissions that don’t coincide with their advertised functions, i.e. “Chrome” asking for to be placed on the Battery Optimization exceptions allow-list.

 Common sense is your best friend when it comes to your digital security.
 Use it!